ikolton/MedGS_Update/README.md

 #### Other options

 * ```--random_background``` Randomizes background during training.
-Use it if you want to train MedGS on a video with a transparent backround.
+Use it if you want to train MedGS on a video with a transparent background.
 * ```--poly_degree <int>``` Use to change polynomial degree of folded gaussians.
 * ```--batch_size <int>``` Batch size.